Monkey brains: In fiction

 A fictional depiction of the consumption of monkey brains is shown in the 1978 mondo film Faces of Death, directed by John Alan Schwartz.
 The scene depicts an Eastern-themed restaurant with patrons seated around a table watching a belly dance.
 A narrator explains that these are tourists who have come to this location to consume "the house specialty."
 The proprietor signals for a server to bring out a monkey, which is then secured inside a pen built into the table.
 The tourists are given hammers, and they proceed to hit the monkey on the head until it is killed.
 The server then cuts open the skull and removes the monkey's brains onto a plate for the patrons to sample.
-No monkey was harmed in the making of the scene, the hammers being made of foam and the 'monkey's head' a prop filled with gelatin, red food coloring, and cauliflower to simulate brain matter.
+In actuality no monkey was harmed in the making of the scene, as the hammers were made of foam and the 'monkey's head' was a prop filled with gelatin, red food coloring, and cauliflower to simulate brain matter.

 Additional depictions in the decade following the release of Faces of Death contain scenes which reference the practice of eating monkey brains, including one from the 1984 film Indiana Jones and the Temple of Doom, the 1981 Japanese crime film Sailor Suit and Machine Gun, as well as dialogue from the 1985 comedy Clue.
-In addition to their shock value, what these scenes have in common are their representations of Orientalism, which according to one author, Sophia Rose Arjana, work as cinematic tropes used to "conflate bizarre and vulgarized representations of the Far East".
+In addition to their shock value, what these scenes have in common are their representations of Orientalism, which according to author Sophia Rose Arjana, work as cinematic tropes used to "conflate bizarre and vulgarized representations of the Far East".